uptimeumbrella/changelog/readme.md

 What's changed on [uptimeumbrella.com](https://uptimeumbrella.com)?

+#### 10/10/2016 - Add an FAQ page

+We've added an FAQ link at the top of the page to aggregate some of the questions we've been receiving.
+We'll add to this page as new questions come in.

 #### 10/6/2016 - Bring downed urls to the front

 We hope it's rare when your site goes down.